Washing and Drying Clothes

 - Set the fabric type, dry time and turn on the dryer.
 I clean the lint trap after each time I use the dryer.

-When the drying cycle completes, remove clothing as promptly as you can and fold.
+When the drying cycle completes, remove clothing as promptly as you can and fold them.
 Hot clothes that are allowed to cool in a pile will cause wrinkles.